AlexVOiceover/waypointmapping/Server/README.md

-# DroneKartta - Drone Flight Path Planning Application
+# WaypointMapping - Drone Flight Path Planning Application

-DroneKartta is a web-based application for planning and visualizing drone flight paths.
+WaypointMapping is a web-based application for planning and visualizing drone flight paths.
 It allows users to create waypoints based on different geometric shapes (rectangles, circles, polygons, and polylines) and generate KML files for drone flight missions.

 ## Features